 Bachelor of Science in Nursing (BSCN)

-The Laurentian University Four-Year Collaborative Nursing Program, in collaboration with Laurentian University, Northern College, St. Lawrence College, Sault College and Cambrian College, combines courses in the humanities, sciences, and social sciences with preparation in the theory and practice of nursing.
-Clinical experiences in hospitals and community health care agencies during the program enable you to put into practice the knowledge and skills learned in classes.
-You will have the opportunity to work with physicians, dieticians, physiotherapists, and members of other health care disciplines.
+The Laurentian University Four-Year Collaborative Nursing Program, in collaboration with Laurentian University, Northern College, St. Lawrence College, Sault College, and Cambrian College, combines unique courses in humanities, sciences, and social sciences with preparation in theory, simulation, and clinical practice setting.

 4 years – 8 semesters